Linux kernel interfaces: Linux ABI

-The term Linux ABI refers to a kernel–user space ABI.
-The application binary interface refers to the compiled binaries, in machine code.
-Any such ABI is therefore bound to the instruction set.
+The Linux ABI is a kernel–user space ABI.
+As ABI is a machine code interface, the Linux ABI is bound to the instruction set.
 Defining a useful ABI and keeping it stable is less the responsibility of the Linux kernel developers or of the developers of the GNU C Library, and more the task for Linux distributions and independent software vendors (ISVs) who wish to sell and provide support for their proprietary software as binaries only for such a single Linux ABI, as opposed to supporting multiple Linux ABIs.

 An ABI has to be defined for every instruction set, such as x86, x86-64, MIPS, ARMv7-A (32-Bit), ARMv8-A (64-Bit), etc. with the endianness, if both are supported.

 It should be able to compile the software with different compilers against the definitions specified in the ABI and achieve full binary compatibility.
 Compilers that are free and open-source software are e.g. GNU Compiler Collection, LLVM/Clang.

-End-users are in fact not all interested in the Linux API (or the Windows API), but in the ABIs.

 In-kernel APIs

-There are a lot of kernel-internal APIs for all the subsystems to interface with one another.
+Many kernel-internal APIs exist, allowing kernel subsystems to interface with one another.
 These are being kept fairly stable, but there is no guarantee for stability.
-In case new research or insights make a change seem favorable, an API is changed, all necessary rewrite and testing have to be done by the author.
+A kernel-internal API can be changed when such a need is indicated by new research or insights; all necessary modifications and testing have to be done by the author.

 The Linux kernel is a monolithic kernel, hence device drivers are kernel components.
-To ease the burden of companies maintaining their (proprietary) device drivers out-of-tree, stable APIs for the device drivers have been repeatedly requested.
+To ease the burden of companies maintaining their (proprietary) device drivers outside of the main kernel tree, stable APIs for the device drivers have been repeatedly requested.
 The Linux kernel developers have repeatedly denied guaranteeing stable in-kernel APIs for device drivers.
 Guaranteeing such would have faltered the development of the Linux kernel in the past and would still in the future and, due to the nature of free and open-source software, are not necessary.
 Ergo, by choice, the Linux kernel has no stable in-kernel API.